-The program offers patients the opportunity to use one or two embryos with each transfer.
+The standard program offers patients the opportunity to use one or two embryos with each transfer.
+The PGS program using genetically screened embryos will offer one embryo per transfer.
+We are evaluating an option to provide 2 embryos in the PGS program for an additional fee.
 Two embryos will increase the chances of success but will also increase the chances of a twin pregnancy.
 Twin pregnancies have higher rates of complications and may be more risky to patients with certain health conditions.
 Due to the unpredictable nature of fertility treatments and IVF, there may be times patients desire to have 2 embryos transferred but there is only one embryo available.
 This will still count as one of the three transfers, though this happens very infrequently.
 Patients should discuss the chances of the program and risks with their physician.

 The embryos in the California Conceptions Donor Embryo Program are blastocyst stage embryos.
 This typically means they are day 5 and day 6 embryos.
 Occasionally morula embryos are used when the embryo otherwise shows signs of being a good quality embryo.